Films of Japan

 History of Japanese Film

-The kinetoscope, first shown commercially by Thomas Edison in the United States in 1894, was first shown in Japan in November 1896.
-The Vitascope and the Lumière Brothers' cinematograph were first presented in Japan in early 1897, by businessmen such as Inabata Katsutaro.
-Lumière cameramen were the first to shoot films in Japan.
+The Kinetoscope, first shown commercially by Thomas Edison in the United States in 1894, was first shown in Japan in November 1896.
+The Vitascope and the Lumière Brothers' Cinematograph were first presented in Japan in early 1897, by businessmen such as Inabata Katsutaro.
+Lumière cameramen were the first to shoot Films in Japan.
 Moving pictures, however, were not an entirely new experience for the Japanese because of their rich tradition of pre-cinematic devices such as gent or the magic lantern.
-The first successful Japanese film in late 1897 showed sights in Tokyo.
+The first successful Japanese Film in late 1897 showed sights in Tokyo.

 Anime

+There are numerous animations produced and released all over the world every year.
+Anime, which is the Japanese term originating in Japan and especially means the Animation Films Made in Japan.
 The industry of anime has prospered substantially in Japan partly because the country has other Japanese pop cultures like as manga, video games and light novels.
 Some popular anime are adaptations of manga, video games, light novels and other media.
 And, anime has flourished worldwide so rapidly since anyone can access the Japanese animations with English dubs and subtitles.

 New Era of Japanese Film Industry